Gummy Hair After Bleaching: 3 Useful Ways To Fix It

 Wrapping Up

-Leaving bleach in your hair for too long or using it too often can severely damage your hair and make it gummy, stretchy, dry, and weak.
-While fixing the gummy bleached hair is not easy, a few specialized treatments like olaplex and aphogee protein are available.
+Leaving bleach in your hair for too long or using it too often can severely damage it and make it gummy, stretchy, dry, and weak.
+While fixing the gummy bleached hair is difficult, a few specialized treatments like olaplex and aphogee protein are available.

 Visit your hairstylist or buy any of these options to do it at home.
 Talking to an expert always helps your hair recover quickly.